 The Kalamazoo River Watershed Council is here to help with your questions like, “what is a rain garden anyway?”
-We also want to give you free resources, so check out the links below and join us for a free talk.
+We also want to give you free resources, so check out the links below.

 Ask questions on the Facebook Group